 As well as my passion for music, in my spare time, I enjoy running, supporting my childhood football team Aston Villa and tending to my many animals which include three cats and eight chickens!

 Head of Junior School English & J3B Form Tutor

 I grew up in a small village just outside Stratford-upon-Avon (admittedly not a bad location for a literary enthusiast).
 Having studied English as an undergraduate at the University of Exeter, I then attended Oxford University to complete a Masters degree in this field.
 I have a broad range of literary interests, though my research at Oxford was focused on 16th and 17th-century literature.

 Hearing the call of the teaching profession, I moved to Cambridge University to complete my PGCE.
 Here, I enjoyed working in a variety of settings (from high attaining schools in the centre of Cambridge itself, to what is thought to be the only UK primary school where no pupil speaks English as a first language) whilst also conducting research into child development and educational policy.
-Immediately before coming to MCS, I taught at a state school in the large town of Solihull, an experience I shall remember with fond memories.
+Immediately before coming to MCS, I taught at a state school in the large town of Solihull and have very fond memories of my time there.